AdobeDocs/campaign-web.en/help/v8/workflows/activities/update-data.md

 ---
 # Update data {#update-data}

->[!CONTEXTUALHELP]
->id="acw_homepage_welcome_rn1"
->title="Update Data activity"
->abstract="The Update Data activity is now available for use in workflows.
-Use the Update data activity to perform a mass update on fields in the database.
-Several options are proposed to personalize the type of update."
->additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

 The **Update data** activity is a **Data Management** activity.
 It allows you to perform a mass update on fields in the database.
 Several options allow you to personalize the data update.

 <!--